jasonwzt/academic-web/content/publication/preprint/index.md

 key words: Habit Formation, Lumpy Investment, Firm Heterogeneity, Production-Based Asset Pricing, Size Premium.

 # Summary.
 An optional shortened abstract.
-summary: A DSGE model with recursive utility, search frictions, and capital accumulation is a good start to formulating a unified theory of asset prices and business cycles.
+summary: A heterogeneous firm DSGE model with novel habit sensitivity function and fixced capital adjustment costs is a good start to formulating a unified theory of asset prices and business cycles in both time-series and cross-section.

 tags:
 - Source Themes